Plume-org/docs/source/installation/with/snap.html.md

 title: Installing from the Snap store
 ---

 Plume is available on the [Snap Store](https://snapcraft.io/plume).
 The snap package is isolated from your host and will automatically update, running any necessary migration tasks.

+If you already have `snapd` installed, you can install Plume with `sudo snap install --edge plume`.
+More information, including instructions for installing `snapd` on your distro, can be found on Plume's entry on the [Snap Store](https://snapcraft.io/plume).

 ### Configuring the Plume snap